lzell/dscompiler/README.md

 3. We build in the open.

-   DesignSystemCompiler has an open, extensible architecture.
+   `dscompiler` has an open, extensible architecture.
 Contributors can add support for other design tools or targeting different frontends.
 Customers can look under the hood and see that nothing unexpected is happening with their data.